machinable-org/machinable/docs/guide/components.md

 ## Life cycle

-First and foremost, components expose a number of life cycle events that can be overwritten to hook into the execution cycle at a certain point.
+Components expose a number of life cycle events that can be overwritten to hook into the execution cycle at a certain point.
 All event methods start with `on_` and are documented in the [event reference](../reference/component.md#on-after-create).
 In the example above, the ``on_create`` and ``on_execute`` events are implemented and will thus be triggered during execution.

 The component life cycle allows you to implement using any framework and standard python methods without worrying about the execution logic (i.e. configuration parsing, parallel execution, etc.).
 Moreover, the event paradigm provides a clear semantic while the object orientation enables flexible code sharing mechanisms (e.g. inheritance, [mixins](./mixins.md), etc.).